 Add a high-quality photo to your online donation form

-One of the simplest changes you can make to your online donation form is adding a great photo to the top of your page.
+One of the simplest changes you can make to your online donation form is to add a great photo to the top of your page.
 A good photo will help your donors visualize their impact, create an emotional connection between your supporters and the people you help, and reinforce a donor’s impulse to give to your mission.

 But how do you know which photo will work?